 Speaking of SSHD vs SSD for gaming and performance.
 SSHD performance is better than the HDD but is worse than the SSD.
 SSD will reduce load times in some games.
 SSHD will usually have identical load times to the HDD.

-What’s the difference between a solid-state drive and hard drive?
+What’s the difference between solid-state drive and hard drive?
 Which one to use for your PC?
-Read this post to learn more about SSD VS HDD now.
+Read this post to learn more on SSD VS HDD now.